harkerbyte/harkerbyte/README.md

 It's not about what lies in the end; I shall savor every last bit of the pain and struggle.
 That I call brick by brick.

-### About
-* (shade).
+(shade).

-* Hobby: That's really none of your business, mate.
+Hobby: That's really none of your business, mate.

-* Location: Probably somewhere on planet Earth.
+Location: Probably somewhere on planet Earth.
 Couldn't find me?
 Have you checked for me on planet Mars?

-* Religion: Proudly Muslim, as-salamu alaykum brother.
+Religion: Proudly Muslim, as-salamu alaykum brother.

-* Favorite language: I'd let my repos do the talking.
+Favorite language: I'd let my repos do the talking.

-* Favorite environment: Adaptable asf; I can work in any environment, be it PC or mobile Android.
+Favorite environment: Adaptable asf; I can work in any environment, be it PC or mobile Android.
 I would prefer PC or desktop though; big head -> big screen 🗿.

 ### ❄️
 <a href = "https://facebook.com/harkerbyte">![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?style=plastic&logo=Facebook&logoColor=white)</a>